YOU JUST BOUGHT A CAR ON CRAIGSLIST, NOW WHAT?

 - Go pick it up yourself.

 There is nothing quite like a road trip!
-Go get your new car yourself!
+Get your new car yourself!
 Have a friend, spouse, or girlfriend drive you to pick up your new ride.
 Make a little vacation out of it.
 This option will save you a lot of headaches and stress regarding the condition of your car.

 - Please have a friend pick it up for you.

 Uncle Joey is out of work right now, AND he only lives 120 miles from Austin, Texas, where your dream car is.
 Have him go pick up your vehicle!
-Pay for his gas, buy him a few beers, and put him up in Motel 6 for a few nights.
+Pay for his gas, buy him a few beers, and put him in Motel 6 for a few nights.
 You have a trusted (hopefully) person driving your new car.
 Fly him home when it’s all done.

 - Find a trusted transport company.

 There are many different options for contracting a company for your vehicle.
 Any Google search will leave you with plenty to choose from.
-This is the option that will make the most sense for the most amount of people.
+This is the option that will make the most sense for the most people.
 And to be honest, with the price of gas these days and a few nights in a motel for your Uncle Joey, it might be the least expensive when it is all said and done.

 Most of the time, you are looking right around .75/mile.
 (Seventy-five cents a mile).
 So, shipping your vehicle from Austin, Texas to San Diego, CA (1,304 miles) might run you about $1,000.
-You will spend anywhere from $250-500 in gas alone, depending on the type of car.
+You will spend anywhere from $250 to $ 500 in gas alone, depending on the type of car.
 So, add a few nights in a hotel and your uncle’s meals to this, and you might just be charged about the same price.
 However, that transit company is NOT putting 1,304 miles on your car, something to consider!

 Your car can be driven, towed, or loaded onto a trailer.